ProtonMail vs Mailfence 2026 | Which Is Better?

 | Top Tier | Proton Unlimited – $9.99/mo | Ultra – $25/mo |

-Mailfence is cheaper at the entry level — $2.50/mo vs $3.99/mo.
-But look at that Ultra plan: $25/mo is steep.
+Mailfence is cheaper at the entry level, $2.50/mo vs $3.99/mo.
+But that Ultra plan at $25/mo is steep.
 Proton Unlimited at $9.99/mo includes email, calendar, VPN, and Drive access, which makes it considerably better value as an overall privacy package.

 For budget-conscious users who just want basic encrypted email, Mailfence's Entry plan is genuinely attractive.
 But for anyone thinking long-term about their privacy stack, Proton Unlimited is hard to argue against.